Race-Based Policing

 2. Does CANACE ‘provoke’ violence?

-It is a source of bewilderment to CANACE how one can be accused of being racist for speaking out to defend the rule of law; equality before the law; the Charter of Rights and the decisions of the Supreme Court of Canada.
 Unfortunately, false accusations of racism happen regularly to people who speak out against the use of violence, crime and intimidation during land claims.
 The authors of Donner Book Prize finalist ‘Disrobing the Aboriginal Industry‘ have also been attacked as racists.

 The following links will help you decide if CANACE is motivated by racism.